spongepad/Korean-Honorific-Translation/README.md

 # Korean Honorific Neural Machine Translation
+The repo is a model that converts Korean into polite sentences.(using OpenNMT Transformer)

 ## Getting Started